pminnebach/Cisco-IOS-for-CCNA/README.md

 Depending on what you are configuring the `config` between the parentheses will change into `config-line`, `config-if`, `dhcp-config`, etc.

 Also note that `Router` here is the name of the device.
 When we change the hostname in the next chapter, this will also change in the CLI.
-I will omit this in the rest of this book and only show the import part that defines which mode we are configuring.
+I will omit this in the rest of this book and only show the important part that defines which mode we are configuring.

 **Quick recap**